othercriteria/vibectl/tests/TESTING.md

 ```

 To work around this:
-- Use `make test-parallel` for fast feedback without coverage
+- Use `make test` (parallel) for fast feedback without coverage
-- Use `make test` or `make test-coverage` when you need coverage data
+- Use `make test-coverage` when you need coverage data

 ### Fixture Incompatibilities